Apparent assassination attempt against VP roils Argentina

 Allies of the former president insist Alberto Nisman died by suicide.
 But the opposition has long contended that he was murdered or driven to kill himself.

+In the country’s deeply polarized environment, the attempted shooting of the vice president quickly gave rise to new conspiracy theories, dividing those who say “the whole thing was staged and those who think it was real,” said Mariel Fornoni, director of Management and Fit, a political consultancy.

-Brazil’s authoritarian President Jair Bolsonaro, who has frequently criticized the left-leaning Argentine government, weighed in Friday on the apparent assassination attempt.
+Brazil’s far-right President Jair Bolsonaro, who has frequently criticized the left-leaning Argentine government, weighed in Friday on the apparent assassination attempt.

 “I lament it, and there are people already trying to blame me for that problem,” Bolsonaro said.
 “It is good that the attacker didn’t know how to use a gun, otherwise he would have been successful. ”